 If you’ve spent any time looking into Google’s “Accelerated Mobile Pages” (AMP) project, I’m sure you’ll agree: it’s wonderful to hear the AMP team talk about how using their framework (and hosting the output on servers owned or approved by Google) creates faster sites, and happier users.
 Few corporations have done as much as Google to elevate the importance of page speed as a design issue, and the work done by the AMP team is no exception.

 But in my experience, the only voices promoting AMP’s performance benefits are coming from inside Google.
 Most companies I’ve spoken with don’t consider “happier users” or “faster pages” the business case for AMP.
 (In fact, some have found that AMP pages perform worse than their own websites.)
-Rather, those companies use AMP to ensure their articles appear in the carousel that appears on Google’s search results, a carousel that only displays content published with AMP’s proprietary format—which then, in turn, drives more traffic to publishers’ content.
+Rather, those companies use AMP to ensure their articles appear in the carousel near the top of Google’s search results, a carousel that only displays content published with AMP’s proprietary format — which then, in turn, drives more traffic to publishers’ content.
 (At least, theoretically.)

 I’m skeptical AMP would’ve gained the adoption it currently enjoys without the

 stick carrot stick carrot of higher search visibility that Google’s holding.
 In fact, AMP’s placement in Google’s search results creates a very, very skewed power differential between those who advocate for Google AMP’s usage, and those who publish their work on the open web.
 And since digital advertising revenue has been declining steadily for quite some time, most companies that rely on ad-subsidized traffic aren’t exactly in a position to argue with Google.